nialna/minimal-mistakes/_posts/2014-03-13-very-experimental-unity-game.md

+---
-## Experimental Unity game with procedural meshes
+title: "Experimental Unity game with procedural meshes"
+---

 We had a weird [game]({{ site.url }}{{ site.baseurl }}/assets/files/boxgame/index.html) idea to make with Unity: The player can place spots on the ground, and depending on how much are placed, things happen when you press a button:

-* 1 spot: Little expÞlosion around it
+* 1 spot: Little explosion around it
 * 2 spots: A line appears between the two spots, slowing down any enemy passing by
 * 3 spots: The triangle formed by the spots becomes a black hole, every enemy in it dies.